Privacy Intelligence: A Survey on Image Privacy in Online Social Networks: Privacy analysis in social experience

-\paragraph{Digital oblivion} The wide acceptance of OSNs' free dissemination of personal information, and the availability of cheap, massive and perfect online digital storage has led the Internet to ``remember” shared images even if the users have proactively deleted the images from their own OSNs.
-To address this problem, some studies provided solutions for automated OSN image deletion.
+\paragraph{\textbf{Digital oblivion}} Given the free dissemination of personal information and the availability of cheap and massive online digital storage means, OSN may "remember" the shared images even if the user has proactively deleted the images from the original social circle.
+Digital oblivion stands for a set of automated online image deletion techniques.

-\textbf{Self-destruction-based methods.} Some digital oblivion solutions were built on data self-destruction mechanisms \cite{vanish1, vanish2}.
-For example, Backes et al. \cite{Backes:XDE:2011} developed a system called X-pire!, which allowed users to set an expiration date for images in OSNs.
-The expiration configuration information was embedded as encrypted information within JPEG files in a way that adapted JPEG compression.
-Using X-pire!, the images became unavailable once the expiration date was reached, without any requirement of additional interaction with the PSPs for users.
-Moreover, the image owner can dynamically adjust the expiration dates, including lengthening, shortening, or immediately activating the self-destruction mechanism.
+\textit{Self-destruction-based oblivion.} Some digital oblivion solutions employ a data self-destruction mechanism by injecting an invisible deletion trigger into the image.
+For example, Backes et al. \cite{Backes:XDE:2011} developed an algorithm allowing users to embed an adjustable expiration date into OSN images.
+The modified images become inaccessible automatically once the expiration date has been reached, without users performing additional interaction with any PSP.
+Yang et al. \cite{Yang:PGP:2020} proposed selectively removing photos from a photo gallery to reduce inter-photo relevance on geolocation information.
+The goal was to decide the minimal set of images for removal from the collection to ensure that the true location was unpredictable in the remaining images.
+The authors formulated this collection censoring task as a combinatorial optimization problem and resolved it using the mixed-integer linear programming algorithm.

-\textbf{Collaboration-based methods.} Some studies leveraged collaborative mechanisms for digital oblivion.
-Domingo-Ferrer et al. \cite{Ferrer:RED:2011} designed a set of protocols based on game theory to encourage users who received information from an individual to rationally help the individual enforce his/her oblivion policy.
-Specifically, the content owner embedded an expiration date in the image and published it.
-Then different fingerprints for different receivers were added to the content so that the owner can trace the unlawful usage or spread of the image after the expiration date had passed.
-The protocols motivated each entity to collaborate in finger-printing the content they forwarded to others and used rewards and punishments to achieve oblivion enforcement collaboratively.
+\textit{Collaboration-based oblivion.} Some studies have leveraged collaborative mechanisms for digital oblivion.
+Domingo-Ferrer et al. \cite{Ferrer:RED:2011} designed a set of protocols based on game theory to encourage users who receive information from an individual to rationally help the individual enforce his/her oblivion policy.
+Different fingerprints for different receivers are added to the content so that the owner can trace any unlawful use or spread of the image after the expiration date has passed.
+Stokes et al. \cite{Stokes:PAC:2013} designed a system enabling the peer-to-peer (P2P) agent community to assist in digital oblivion within OSNs.
+This is a P2P community made up of individuals who agree to protect the privacy of individuals who request that certain images be forgotten.
+The system involves a family of protocols to maintain up-to-date information on oblivion requests, and implements filtering functionality based on the authentication of user-to-content relations that are particularly relevant to digital oblivion.